 Precise employer rate projections for fiscal year 2013 that take into account PSERS and SERS dramatic investment losses in calendar year 2008 will not be known until each system's next actuarial valuation is completed.
-Nevertheless, SERS currently estimates that the 2009 employer contribution rate of 4 percent will remain at or near that level through calendar year 2012 until spiking to 25.65 percent of payroll in calendar year 2013.
+Nevertheless, SERS currently estimates that the 2009 employer contribution rate of 4 percent will remain at or near that level through fiscal year 2011 until spiking to approximately 25 percent of payroll in fiscal year 2013.
 With respect to PSERS, whose next actuarial valuation date coincides with the end of fiscal year 2009, the investment losses recorded by the system to date will be difficult to overcome and the projected rate increase in fiscal year 2013 could exceed the original projection of 27.73 percent.